Options - go to homepage

 A non-exhaustive comparison is provided below:

-Integration WebSocket server TPSDK
+Integration TMM API TPSDK

 Position access localhost ws and json API